-Tracking a resource’s utilization helps ensure that no one is being tasked with too much or too little.
+Tracking and optimizing resources’ utilization helps ensure that no one is being tasked with too much or too little.
 It’s also extremely useful in preventing burnout and keeping your team at optimal levels of productivity.
 While with available time and busy time, you can start prioritizing who needs more to do and who’s not pulling their weight.
 And helps your organization run more efficiently overall.

 In Ganttic’s resource planner, you also have the option to track utilization across groups of resources – so maybe across different teams, branches, or those working on different projects.
 To do this, simply choose how you want to group resources in the Gantt chart.
 The planner will take the weighted average of the group and display it next to the group name.

 Resource Reports for Time Tracking